KajBot/Kajbot4Discord/README.md

 ## Introduction
 KajBot is a Discord Bot, created by Jonas & Jens.\
-It's the sucessor to the old KajBot, found [here](https://github.com/KajBot/bot-java-old)\
+It's the sucessor to the old KajBot & to JensBot, found [here](https://github.com/KajBot/bot-java-old)\
 Created in Java

 ## Commands